Coders-Living-Instant-Work-Journal/coders-living-instant-journal-api/README.md

   [HEADERS]
   'Authorization": "Bearer <bearer token>"
   [BODY]
-  id: id fo the journal to be deleted
+  id: <id of the journal to be deleted>

   ```